swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 Rubeus.exe monitor /interval:1
 ```

-#### Force a connect back from the DC
+##### Force a connect back from the DC

+Due to the unconstrained delegation, the TGT of the computer account (DC$) will be saved in the memory of the computer with unconstrained delegation.
+By default the domain controller computer account has DCSync rights over the domain object.

->  SpoolSample is a PoC to coerce a Windows host to authenticate to an arbitrary server using a "feature" in the MS-RPRN RPC interface
+>  SpoolSample is a PoC to coerce a Windows host to authenticate to an arbitrary server using a "feature" in the MS-RPRN RPC interface.

 ```powershell
 # From https://github.com/leechristensen/SpoolSample